Saikrishna1876/docker-sandbox/CONTRIBUTING.md

 5.  **Documentation:** Update the `README.md` or other documentation if your changes affect how the project is used.

 ### Pull Request Checklist

 - [ ] Branch is up-to-date with `main`.
-- [ ] Tests pass locally.
-- [ ] New functionality is covered by tests.
 - [ ] Documentation is updated.
 - [ ] The PR title and description clearly explain the changes.